ibm-cloud-docs/instructlab/getting-started.md

     ```
     {: pre}

-    Example command to have the COS bucket created for you in an existing service instance.
+    Example command to have the {{site.data.keyword.cos_short}} bucket created for you in an existing service instance.
     ```sh
     ibmcloud ilab taxonomy add \
     --name test \